Checkpoint STI Testing Clinic

 - For your own benefit, we inform positive chlamydia, gonorrhea and syphilis test results to health care providers so that you can get the best possible treatment.

-To cancel your booked appointment, please send an e-mail: firstname.lastname@example.org
+To cancel your booked appointment, please use cancellation option at your confirm e-mail or contact: firstname.lastname@example.org

 Low-threshold STI testing for gay, bi and other men who have sex with men